 Compiling and Validating the Configuration¶

-The first step in trying to deploy a DSC configuration is to compile the configuration file into what is called a Managed Object Format (MOF) file.
-To do so, simply execute the .ps1 file that contains your configuration.
-The process of compiling your configuration will also perform some level of validation on the configuration such as ensuring that every component defined in the file has all of their mandatory parameters defined and that there are no typos in components or property names.
-If the compilation process is successful, you should see a mention that the .mof file was created.
-This file gets created in the same location where your configuration file is located by default and will create a new folder based on the name of the configuration object defined within your file.
+The first step in trying to deploy a DSC configuration is to compile the configuration file into a MOF file.
+Doing so simply involves executing the .ps1 file that contains your configuration.
+The process of compiling your configuration will also perform some level of validation on the configuration, such as ensuring that every component defined in the file has all of their mandatory parameters defined, and that there are no typos in components or property names.
+If the compilation process is successful, you should see a message indicating that the MOF file was created.
+By default, this file is created in the same path your configuration file is located, and will create a new subfolder based on the name of the configuration object defined within your file.

 Deploying the Configuration¶